pthom/hello_imgui/src/hello_imgui/doc_params.md

     bool showStatus_Fps = true;
     // If set, showStatusBar and showStatus_Fps are stored in the application settings. bool rememberStatusBarSettings = true;

+    // ------------ Change the dockspace or background window size -----------------------

+    // If defaultImGuiWindowType = ProvideFullScreenWindow or ProvideFullScreenDockSpace,
+    // you can set the position and size of the background window:
+    //    - fullScreenWindow_MarginTopLeft is the window position
+    //    - fullScreenWindow_MarginBottomRight is the margin between
+    //      the "application window" bottom right corner
+    //      and the "imgui background window" bottom right corner
+    // Important note:
+    //     In order to be Dpi aware, those size are in *em units*, not in pixels,
+    //     i.e. in multiples of the font size!
+(See HelloImGui::EmToVec2) ImVec2 fullScreenWindow_MarginTopLeft     = ImVec2(0.f, 0.f);
+    ImVec2 fullScreenWindow_MarginBottomRight = ImVec2(0.f, 0.f);

+    // ------------ Theme ---------------------------------------------------------------

+    // tweakedTheme: (enum ImGuiTheme::ImGuiTweakedTheme)
+    // Changes the ImGui theme.
+Several themes are available, you can query the list
+    // by calling HelloImGui::AvailableThemes()
+    ImGuiTheme::ImGuiTweakedTheme tweakedTheme;

+    // backgroundColor:
+    // This is the "clearColor", visible if defaultImGuiWindowType!=ProvideFullScreenWindow.
+    // Alternatively, you can set your own RunnerCallbacks.CustomBackground to have full
+    // control over what is drawn behind the Gui.
+    ImVec4 backgroundColor = ImVec4(0.f, 0.f, 0.f, 0.f);

 };
 ```